-Under New York Correction Law Article 23-A, employers with 10 or more employees are expressly prohibited from making adverse hiring or termination decisions based upon an individual’s conviction record unless one of the following is found to apply:
+Under New York Correction Law Article 23-A, employers are expressly prohibited from making employment decisions based upon an individual’s criminal conviction record unless:

 - There is a direct relationship between one or more of the previous criminal offense(s) and the specific employment position sought or held by the individual; or

 - The hiring or continuation of employment of the individual would involve an unreasonable risk to property or the safety or welfare of specific individuals or the general public.